 Summary: Non-signatory Venezuela adopted the convention in 2008, but it has not taken any steps to accede to it.
-Venezuela has participated in a meeting of the convention and voted in favor of a key United Nations (UN) resolution on the convention in December 2017.
+Venezuela voted in favor of a key United Nations (UN) resolution on the convention in December 2018.

-Venezuela is not known to have used, produced, or exported cluster munitions, but it imported them and destroyed an unspecified quantity of cluster munition stocks in August 2011.
+Venezuela is not known to have used, produced, or exported cluster munitions, but it imported them and destroyed an unspecified quantity in August 2011.

 The Bolivarian Republic of Venezuela has not yet acceded to the Convention on Cluster Munitions.

 Venezuela has never commented on its lack of accession to the convention.
 In 2011, Venezuela said, “a binding tool leading us to a prohibition of the use, stockpiling, [and] transfer…would be the ideal” to address the humanitarian concerns raised by cluster munitions.

 Venezuela participated in several meetings of the Oslo Process that created the Convention on Cluster Munitions.
 It joined in the consensus adoption of the convention text in Dublin on 30 May 2008, but expressed opposition to the convention’s Article 21 provisions on “interoperability” (relations with states not party), which it said “[undermines] the spirit and purpose” of the convention.